CannerCMS/docs.canner.io/docs/schema-layout-tags.md

 ## Introduction

 Layout tags are used to create grids, containers, and blocks in CMS.
-And allows you create customized design layouts and visual design for your CMS.
+It allows you create customized design layouts and visual design for your CMS.

 > Biggest difference between `layout` and `type` components is that **Layout defines how CMS type components are arranged (Grids, tabs, etc..) in your CMS**.

 ## Basic Layout

 Canner supports several basic layouts.
-Remember to import them before using them.
+Remember to import them before using it.

 ```jsx
 /** @jsx c */